 It may or may not come as a shock when you arrive at Cairns only to find a busy estuary and narrow strip of sand.
 But fear not!

 Against popular belief, stunning beaches are within easy reach of the city.
-Buddy up with fellow backpackers and share fuel costs – it’s a 25-minute drive to the nearest beach.
+Buddy up with fellow best backpackers in Cairns and share fuel costs – it’s a 25-minute drive to the nearest beach.